patjiang/openBind/README.md

 This Repository serves as a series of Colaboratory Notebooks and other implementations; feel free to tinker the code depending on the amount of compute resources you have available.

-## IMPORTANT NOTE
+## Usage
-To use any of the batchscripts/jupyter notebook codes, please follow the instructions inside the envs folder
+- Look into the README under the envs folder to set up environments
+- generally, the flow will be to start with the ```generate``` folder, and then move to the ```bind``` folder
+  - Within each folder, there will be two levels of organization -
+    - for example, in ```generation```, you should start with RFDiffusion/ProteinMPNN before using FileFormatting1
+    - Use the attached image for a specific flow
+  - Unfortunately, I was unable to implement DynamicBind in google colab, but I will try in later updates to maybe change that

-## Comparison of runtimes for generating 64 binders
+## Results: Comparison of runtimes for generating 64 binders

 For the sake of this comparison, we will do a minimally sufficient task.
 We will first generate 8 unique structures, and 8 possible sequences from each structure.
 Then, the formatting and evaulation using GAABind and DynamicBind will be the same format.
 In each step, we will record the CHE of running the code, as well as the time that each step took.
 If one of the steps takes an arbitrarily long amount of time to compute, we will denote it with a DNC (Did not compute).